 The brand has many useful elements within these four groups.
 Think of each one as a lever.
 When you push one lever forward, the others move back.
-If you pick one or two strong elements, your layouts will look clean and uncluttered, and will have greater impact.
+If you pick one or two strong elements, your layouts will look clean and uncluttered, and will AUDIENCE Community, specifically Prospective Students and Current Students